 What Is A Friction Hinge?

 A friction hinge, or torque hinge, is a specialty hinge that gives resistance to the pivoting motion.
-They are typically used to control motion or hold a pivoting object opened or closed.
+These hinges are typically used to control motion or hold a pivoting object opened or closed.
 The most common and relatable application is that of a “laptop hinge”.
 These motion control hinges are also known as:

 - Free position hinge